 Israel National Trail

-Relentless sunlight baked the air to 100°F. We pushed forward in the heat with determination, one foot in front of the other across the barren Negev desert, hiking the Israel National Trail.
+Relentless sunlight baked the air to 100°F. We pushed forward in the heat, one foot in front of the other across the barren Negev desert, hiking Israel’s National Trail.

 Never waste good shade in the desert.